neondatabase/website/content/docs/introduction/manage-billing.md

 If you are unable to update your payment method, please [contact support](/docs/introduction/support).

+## Payment issues

 ### Missed payments

 If an auto-debit payment transaction fails, Neon sends a request to update your payment method.
 Late fees and payment policies are described in [Neon’s Terms of Service](https://neon.tech/terms-of-service).

+## Failing payments for Indian customers

+Currently, Neon's billing system does not support e-Mandates, which is required for automatic payments in India.
+As a result, Indian customers are unable to complete automatic payments for their bills with us.

+If you are an Indian customer and experiencing issues with automatic billing, please contact our [Support](/docs/introduction/support) team.
+They will provide you with a manual payment link to complete your transaction.

 ## Update your billing email